-Contact Information Michelle Given email@example.com
+Contact Information Kristen Reeves email@example.com

-Art 394: Intro to Video Art (3): An introduction to the fundamentals of video art while exploring sequence, series, sound and the moving image as a means of creative expression.
+Art 385: Intro to Video Art (3): An introduction to the fundamentals of video art with an emphasis on sound, performance, and the moving image as a means of creative expression.
 Students gain basic familiarity with digital video and sound capture, and the editing software necessary to execute individual project.

 Art 483 Photography IV (3): Investigation of nontraditional and/or new technology related to light-sensitive image-making.
 Refinement of personal visual direction.
 Research into new techniques and/or visual trends in society and industry.
 Six hours per week.
 Prerequisite: ART 384 or permission of instructor.